1. Genetics-based strategies to control mosquito-borne diseases:

 Malaria, dengue, Zika and other mosquito-borne diseases pose a major global health burden throughout much of the world.
 Over 600,000 people die each year from malaria, most of whom are children under the age of five in sub-Saharan Africa, and over 50,000,000 people are infected with dengue each year, ~10,000 of whom die from the disease.
 For malaria, recent declines in transmission have been seen following wide-scale distribution of bed nets and antimalarial drugs; however, these tools are not expected to be sufficient to eliminate malaria from highly-endemic areas.
 For dengue, there is no cure or vaccine available that is effective against all four serotypes.
 Consequently, there is interest in novel strategies to control these diseases, including genetics-based approaches.

 Genetics-based control strategies can be grouped into two general categories - self-limiting and self-propagating strategies.
 In self-limiting strategies, introduced transgenes are eliminated from the population over time.
 The best example of this is a release of genetically sterile males.
 By mating with wild females after a release, these mosquitoes produce no viable offspring, thus suppressing the mosquito population and hence disease transmission for a sustained period of time.
 In self-propagating strategies, a gene drive system (a genetic element that biases inheritance in its favor) is used to spread a disease-refractory gene or fitness load into the mosquito population.
-With the advent of the CRISPR revolution, these systems have become much easier to engineer.
+With the advent of CRISPR-based gene editing, these systems have become much easier to engineer.
 Proof-of-principle systems have recently been engineered that could: a) spread malaria-refractory genes into mosquito populations, rendering them unable to transmit the disease to humans; and b) disrupt a gene required for female fertility as they spread, potentially eliminating the mosquito vector entirely.

 2. Landscape genomics to quantify mosquito movement: